zcysxy/edav-garden/src/site/notes/tidyr.md

     head()
 ```

-- [~] "Tidy" or "messy" depends on the use case.
-Sometimes, "tidy" data can be "messy" in other scenarios.
+- <span class="alt-check alt-check-tip">"Tidy" or "messy" depends on the use case.
+Sometimes, "tidy" data can be "messy" in other scenarios.</span>